Chronic Myeloid Leukemia (CML): Treatment Choices

 Clinical trials for new treatments

 Researchers are always finding new ways to treat CML.
 These new methods are tested in clinical trials.
-Talk with your healthcare provider to find out if there are any clinical trials you should consider.
+Talk with your healthcare provider to find out if there are any clinical trials you should think about.

 Talking with your healthcare providers

 At first, thinking about treatment options may seem overwhelming.
-Talk with your doctors, nurses, and loved ones.
+Talk with your healthcare team and loved ones.
 Make a list of questions.
-Consider the benefits and possible side effects of each option.
+Look at the benefits and possible side effects of each option.
 Discuss your concerns with your healthcare providers before making a decision.